 The paper results from the work of our Statutory Instruments Filtering and Tracking project project and draws on still-evolving primary legislation, statutory instruments, explanatory notes and government policy documents.

 Aside from its practical use in advising EU citizens about immigration, settled status, and access to NHS and education services, the research also shows that the current legal framework does not offer much by way of statutory protection.

 Full guide to the settled status application process, including screenshots of the app and website and info on citizenship eligibility.
 Case studies included throughout.View Now

 Whilst EU citizens who arrive in the UK before exit day appear to have their rights to stay and to access basic services protected, there is very little protection for them contained in primary legislation.
 Much of what is said about their rights is contained in secondary legislation, also known as statutory instruments, that can easily be altered by further primary or secondary legislation.

 Of greater concern is that much of what is recorded about EU citizens’ rights is found not in primary or even secondary legislation but in government policy documents and explanatory notes.
 These may well reflect the government’s current intentions on the rights of EU citizens but they do not provide a lot of certainty as to future arrangements.

 Overall, our research paper should be of some comfort to EU citizens living in the UK.
 The government has made many statements signalling an intent to protect the rights of those living in the UK prior to exit day.
 However, the Brexit legislative landscape is changing every day and very few rights are set in stone.
-What happens in the next few months will be crucial in determining how secure those rights actually are and the extent to which they are shaped by the executive alone or with appropriate oversight and scrutiny from Parliament.
+What happens in the next few weeks and months will be crucial in determining how secure those rights actually are and the extent to which they are shaped by the executive alone or with appropriate oversight and scrutiny from Parliament.

+This article was originally published in August 2019 and has been updated to take account of developments up to the new date of publication.
 Download the latest version of PLP’s paper on EU citizens’ rights here.